manifold-inc/targon/README.md

 By default, the docker template you copied above for TGI contains the prover.
 This is optional.

-**optionally** Optionally, you can edit the docker-compose.yml file to comment out the proving container, leaving the TGI service to run alone, but then you will need to run the prover with PM2.
+**optionally**, you can edit the docker-compose.yml file to comment out the proving container, leaving the TGI service to run alone, but then you will need to run the prover with PM2.

 If you will use the prover in the docker, here's an example of the prover service section of the docker template, which is also what exposes the axon port.